thind9xdev/react-turnstile/README.md

     return <div>Error: {error}</div>;
   }

-  // You can use token to send request to API return (
+  // You can use the token to send requests to your API return (
     <div>
       <div ref={ref}></div>